 Victoria and Albert Museum Printable Miniatures Online

-The Online Theatre Collections of the V&A museum in London has two antique paper toys available from downloadable files.
+The Online Theatre Collections of the famous Victoria and Albert Museum in London has two antique paper toys available from downloadable files.

 One is a revolving circus, which could be scaled to at least 1:48 scale, with O scale train figures substituted for the circus animals and made into a carousel.